cap-js/docs/java/developing-applications/building.md

 ### Package for Generated Code

-The option [`basePackage`](/java/assets/cds-maven-plugin-site/generate-mojo.html#basePackage) can be used to specify package as the root for generated code.
-The underlying package structure will reflect namespaces defined in your CDS model.
+The option [`basePackage`](/java/assets/cds-maven-plugin-site/generate-mojo.html#basePackage) can be used to specify a base package prefix for generated code.
+The suffix package structure will reflect namespaces defined in your CDS model.

 ### Filter for CDS Entities